Building Objective-C iOS apps with CMake

 Configuring the bundle

-Application bundles include metadata that we have to manually configure.
-For
+Application bundles include metadata that we have to manually

-example, the display name, the bundle version, the supported platforms and
+configure.
+For example, the display name, the bundle version,

-more.
-In CMake, this metadata is set as target properties of our bundle and
+the supported platforms and more.
+In CMake, this metadata is set

 .